aritchie/acr-xamarin-forms/readme.md

 =================

 ##User Dialogs
-Allows for messagebox style dialogs
+Allows for messagebox style dialogs to be called from your view model commands

 * Action Sheet (multiple choice menu)
 * Alert